 Do you feel confused about which dairy-free milk you should choose for your toddler following a dairy-free, milk-free or plant-based diet?

 Perhaps you worry that it doesn’t contain enough protein and whether it should contain any vitamins and minerals.
 Or you are not sure how much plant drink your toddler should be having each day.

 I reviewed five different plant drinks in the following video and podcast episode.

 Keep reading to find out my findings or you can scroll down to listen to my recommendations in the brand-new podcast episode.

 Short on time?
 No problem, I’ve summarised my recommendations for choosing a dairy free milk for your toddler into a handy downloadable checklist.
 Simply subscribe to the podcast newsletter and send me an email with the heading ‘dairy free plant drink checklist’ and I’ll gladly send you a copy.

 Let’s review the options available in supermarket shelves and tease out what’s appropriate as a breast milk substitute or even a prescribed special formula by your GP or paediatrician.

 Plant-based dairy-free milk are never appropriate as a substitute for breastmilk or infant formula for babies less than 12 months of age, even if they have been diagnosed with a dairy allergy (also known as cow’s milk protein allergy).

 Breast milk is rich in protein, fat and carbohydrates as well as a full range of vitamins, minerals, hormones, digestive enzymes, essential fatty acids and antibodies that simply cannot be replicated or replaced by formula or a plant-based drinkconfused

-But before we get right into the different dairy free plant drinks for your toddler’s plant-based diet, I’d like to invite you to download for free five tasty dairy free recipes for kids.
-It’s super handy to have these five delicious dairy free recipes up your sleeve for any upcoming children’s parties.
-You’ll receive a biscuit recipe, an avocado and chocolate cake, as well as a plum tart recipe which is available exclusively only in this downloadable dairy free guide.
+You’ll have delicious dairy free recipes up your sleeve for any upcoming children’s parties.
+You’ll find a biscuit recipe, an avocado and chocolate cake, as well as dairy free bread.
 So, go on, check it out and let me know what you think.